 Welcome to the advisor portal.
-The advisors at UC Davis Study Abroad have a common goal with departmental and college advisors: we want to see students succeed academically, on campus, abroad, and beyond.
+The advisors at The Global Learning Hub have a common goal with departmental and college advisors: we want to see students succeed academically, on campus, abroad, and beyond.
 We hope the resources provided here will prove helpful in your advising.

 The Major Advising Pages (MAPS) list popular or recommended study abroad programs for each major and/or academic subject area.
 Please note that options for students in all cases are more extensive than listed.

-The Study Abroad Manual for College and Department Advisors provides detailed information related to questions that might arise when advising a student, as well as information about UC Davis Study Abroad.
+The Study Abroad Manual for College and Department Advisors provides detailed information related to questions that might arise when advising a student interested in studying abroad.
 The manual includes, amongst other topics:

 - Types of Study Abroad Programs